Ruptegon/coup/README.md

 For rules on how to play Coup check: https://www.ultraboardgames.com/coup/game-rules.php

 This implementation supports simultaneous turns, which means every player can declare to counter or challenge without waiting for decision of the players before him.
 Because of that, player sometimes has limited time to decide wheter to challenge or counter other player's actions.
+Keep track of the action log at the top of the screen to not miss any developments.

 Game suffers from some edge case issues I have not time to fix yet.
 You can check them in [Known issues](#Known-issues) section of this readme.
 If you find any new bugs, let me know! :D